 - Washington, DC employs a similar set of policies to that of San Francisco.
 D.C.’s rent regulation applies to multifamily buildings built after 1975.
-Landlords may increase the rent in covered units by a maximum of CPI plus 2%, or by CPI only for elderly tenants and people with a disability.
+Landlords may increase the rent in covered units by a maximum of CPI plus 2%, or by CPI only for senior tenants and people with a disability.
 Upon vacancy, rather than automatically allowing landlords to raise rents to market level when a tenant moves out of a unit, a landlord can only raise the rent by 10% or to the price of a comparable unit, but no more than 30%.
 D.C. also grants tenants the right of first refusal should a landlord choose to sell a rental building.
 Washington D.C.
 Department of Housing and Community Development, What You Should Know About Rent Control in the District of Columbia, (undated).

 - Oregon became the first state to enact statewide rent control after voting in favor of Senate Bill 608.
 The bill will establish annual rent increases at no more than 7% + consumer price index in a 12-month period subsidized rent and new construction for 15 years would be exempted.
 Upon vacancy, landlords can raise rents without a cap, as long as tenants left at their own accord.
 The bill will also require landlords to give a reason for evicting tenants.